How to Import Invoices into Sage (50, Business Cloud & Intacct)

 • Fixes for common import errors that block or corrupt your data

-Whether you need to import purchase invoices into Sage for a batch of vendor bills or import sales invoices into Sage during a system migration, the guide covers all three Sage products in dedicated sections.
+Whether you need to import a batch of vendor purchase invoices or load sales invoices during a system migration, the guide covers all three Sage products in dedicated sections.
 Jump directly to the one that matches your setup.

 Which Sage Product Are You Using?